top of page

 In an effort to bring more light to this method of filmmaking, here’s a list of 7 Stop-Motion animations—but before we get there, let’s discuss:

-What Makes a Good Stop-Motion Animation Movie?
+What Makes a Great Stop-Motion Animation Movie?

 Stop-motion animation is in no way an easy process.
 It takes time, patience, and dedication to masterfully create a piece.
 Although the technique can be more complicated, the outcome is typically fulfilling.
 Here’s a quick overview of details that should be taken into consideration when making a stop-motion animation movie: